 This section investigates the causal treatment effect of the CBB policy on heating usage.
-As we described in Section 2.1, the take-up rate of the policy was incomplete (the average take-up rate was 61.5 percent in our main sample).
+As we described in Section 2.1, the take-up rate of the policy was incomplete.
 This is one-sided incomplete compliance because all households in the control group were not treated.
 We begin with an intention-to-treat (ITT) analysis and proceed with an analysis for the average treatment effect on the treated (ATET).